 - Add a laser to UW's laser inventory

-- Add laser workers to your permit - laser workers must complete online training, a baseline eye exam, and be trained by their supervisor on the SOPs for the laser before they can be added to the permit.
-Laser workers who are not on a permit are not permitted to work with a laser.
+- Add laser workers to your permit - laser workers must complete the online training Laser Safety Training Theory and be trained by their supervisor on the SOPs for the laser before they can be added to the permit.
+Laser workers who are not on a permit are not permitted to work with the laser.